GameWithPixels/PixelsUnityPlugin/README.md

 On the other hand, the [_Central_](class_systemic_1_1_unity_1_1_bluetooth_l_e_1_1_central.html) static class wraps _NativeInterface_ with a design tailored for Unity.
-All asynchronous Bluetooth requests return a Unity coroutine that can be yielded.
+All asynchronous Bluetooth requests return coroutine that can be yielded by Unity.
 Connection and scanning events are managed by the class and are notified to the user code on the main thread during frame updates.